This post may contain affiliate links. Please read our disclosure policy.

 one baked biscuit on a silpat lined baking sheet.

-1. Heat a 10-inch skillet over medium high heat (put a few drops of water in the pan, when they evaporate, you know the pan is ready).
-Crumble the sausage into the pan, breaking up chunks with a spatula.
-Cook until the meat is crumbled and completely browned through.
+1. Heat a 10-inch skillet over medium-high heat.
+To check if the skillet is ready, add a few drops of water; when they evaporate, the pan is hot enough.
+Crumble the sausage into the skillet and use a spatula to break it into smaller pieces.
+Cook until the sausage is fully browned.

 sausage browning in a skillet.

-1. Add the flour and cook, stirring frequently for 1 minute.
-Stir in the milk.
-Cook, stirring constantly until the gravy is thick and bubbly, about 5 minutes.
+1. Sprinkle the flour over the sausage and stir frequently for 1 minute.
+Gradually stir in the milk.
+Cook, stirring constantly, until the gravy thickens and becomes bubbly, about 5 minutes.

-2. Stir in the seasoning and cook, stirring frequently for 30 seconds.
+2. Add the seasoning and stir for another 30 seconds.

-Pro Tip: If the gravy gets too thick, stir in another tablespoon or so of milk to thin.
+Pro Tip: If the gravy becomes too thick, stir in an extra tablespoon of milk to adjust the consistency.

 sausage gravy in a small skillet.